leec94/SY0-701-notes/README.md

 ### General security concepts

 ### Threats, vulnerability, and mitigations
-- logic bomb: a type of malware that executes a malicious action when a specific condition or trigger is met, such as a date, time, or event
+- Logic bomb: a type of malware that executes a malicious action when a specific condition or trigger is met, such as a date, time, or event
-- ransomware: a type of malware that encrypts the data or files on a system and demands a ransom for their decryption or restoration
+- Ransomware: a type of malware that encrypts the data or files on a system and demands a ransom for their decryption or restoration
-- trojan: a type of malware that disguises itself as a legitimate or benign program, but performs malicious actions when executed.
+- Trojan: a type of malware that disguises itself as a legitimate or benign program, but performs malicious actions when executed.
-- worm: a type of malware that self-replicates and spreads to other systems or networks without user interaction
+- Worm: a type of malware that self-replicates and spreads to other systems or networks without user interaction

 ### Security architecture
 - Proxy server: stands between the user's computer and the internet, intercepting requests and potentially reducing the public-facing attack surface by masking the internal server
 - Jump server: used as a bridge to connect to other servers or networks in separate security zones
+- Real-time Operating System (RTOS): an operating system where the processes running are deterministic and prioritize performance, used on devices like industrial equipment and automobiles. \[[Ref](https://www.professormesser.com/security-plus/sy0-501/embedded-systems/)\]

 ### Security operations
 Types of web filters: